fujiwara29/freemarket_sample_72f/README.md

 ### Association

-- belongs_to: user
+- belongs_to :user
-- belongs_to: item
+- belongs_to :item

 ---